Triassic–Jurassic extinction: Global warming

 The flood basalts of the CAMP released gigantic quantities of carbon dioxide, a potent greenhouse gas causing intense global warming.
 Before the TJME, carbon dioxide levels were around 1,000 ppm as measured by the stomatal index of Lepidopteris ottonis, but this quantity jumped to 1,300 ppm at the onset of the extinction event.
 During the TJME, carbon dioxide concentrations increased fourfold.
 The record of CAMP degassing shows several distinct pulses of carbon dioxide immediately following each major pulse of magmatism, at least two of which amount to a doubling of atmospheric CO_{2}.
 Carbon dioxide was emitted quickly and in enormous quantities compared to other periods of Earth's history, rate of carbon dioxide emissions was one of the most meteoric rises in carbon dioxide levels in Earth's entire history.
 It is estimated that a single volcanic pulse from the large igneous province would have emitted an amount of carbon dioxide roughly equivalent to projected anthropogenic carbon dioxide emissions for the 21st century.
 In addition, the flood basalts intruded through sediments that were rich in organic matter and combusted it, as evidenced by low Δ^{199}Hg values showing elevated levels of organic matter-derived mercury in the environment.
 The degassing of volatiles resulting from volcanic intrusions into organic-rich sediments further enhanced the volcanic warming of the climate.
 Thermogenic carbon release through such contact metamorphism of carbon-rich deposits has been found to be a sensible hypothesis providing a coherent explanation for the magnitude of the negative carbon isotope excursions at the terminus of the Triassic.
 Global temperatures rose sharply by 3 to 4 °C. In some regions, the temperature rise was as great as 10 °C. Kaolinite-dominated clay mineral spectra reflect the extremely hot and humid greenhouse conditions engendered by the CAMP.
 Soil erosion occurred as the hydrological cycle was accelerated by the extreme global heat.

 The catastrophic dissociation of gas hydrates as a positive feedback resulting from warming, which has been suggested as one possible cause of the PTME, the largest mass extinction of all time, may have exacerbated greenhouse conditions, although others suggest that methane hydrate release was temporally mismatched with the TJME and thus not a cause of it.

 Global cooling

 Besides the carbon dioxide-driven long-term global warming, CAMP volcanism had shorter term cooling effects resulting from the emission of sulphur dioxide aerosols.
-The extremely voluminous emission of this gas caused sharp drops in Earth's albedo and induced severe volcanic winters.
+The extremely voluminous emission of this gas caused sharp rises in Earth's albedo and induced severe volcanic winters.
 High latitudes had colder climates with evidence of mild glaciation during the extinction interval.
 Cold periods induced by volcanic ejecta clouding the atmosphere might have favoured endothermic animals, with dinosaurs, pterosaurs, and mammals being more capable at enduring these conditions than large pseudosuchians due to insulation.